4lejandrito/creepyface/packages/creepyface-dance/README.md

 ### Available moves

 Moves are functions that return an array of steps.
-CreepyfaceSong provides [some of them out of the box](https://github.com/4lejandrito/creepyface/blob/master/packages/creepyface-dance/src/index.ts#L101-L118):
+CreepyfaceDance provides [some of them out of the box](https://github.com/4lejandrito/creepyface/blob/master/packages/creepyface-dance/src/index.ts#L101-L118):

 | Name          | Description                                                                                           | Example                            |
 | ------------- | ----------------------------------------------------------------------------------------------------- | ---------------------------------- |